-We are all influenced by implicit bias or stereotypes that, when unchecked, influence our judging in ways that may negatively impact the students we are called to judge impartially.
-Before writing comments or making a decision, please take a moment to reflect on any preconceived notions you may hold that may impact your decision-making process and/or jeopardize the student experience.
+We are all influenced by implicit bias, or the stereotypes that unconsciously affect our decisions.
+When judging, our implicit biases negatively impact students who are traditionally marginalized and disenfranchised.
+Before writing comments or making a decision, please take a moment to reflect on any biases that may impact your decision making process.